 We revisit UNUM.
 UNUM tells you when to post a photo so it reaches a maximum audience.
 If there is room in your budget, you can also pay to have your post sponsored and you can reach an even larger audience for specific posts.
 You don’t want to over-post and annoy your audience, so it is recommended by SocialBuddy to post between 1-2 times a day.
 ReQueue is another beneficial app that allows you to schedule social media posts so you don’t have to think about it.

 8. Watch Competitors with Similar Feeds

-Before embarking on your re-branding journey, assess how much room you have in your budget, how much time you have to dedicate to this, and how necessary it is to your business.
-Do a minor test run by downloaded UNUM and switching to a business profile on Instagram and Twitter and analyze given information.
-If everything is pointing to a re-brand, use these steps to make the process go as smoothly as possible!
+Before embarking on your rebranding journey, assess how much room you have in your budget, how much time you have to dedicate to this, and how necessary it is to your business.
+Do a minor test run by downloading UNUM and switching to a business profile on Instagram and Twitter and analyze the given information.
+If everything points to a re-brand, use these steps to make the process go as smoothly as possible!
 Hope to see you on the ‘Gram soon!

 Be sure to check out these other Hollywood Branded blog posts for more tips and tricks on how to manage your social media:

 And if you're interested in taking your social media a step further, be sure to check out Hollywood Branded's info-graphic on how to connect your brand with social influencers.